 Registration for Distance Education courses is the same as traditional courses.
 For more information, please visit the REGISTRATION page.

-NOTE: Completion of GENL 001 - ET Orientation is required for ALL students taking their first online or hybrid class at BC3.
-Students should add this class to their schedule first when registering for their first online or hybrid course.
+NOTE: Completion of the MyBC3 Orientation is required for ALL students taking their first online or hybrid class at BC3.
 More information is provided below.

 Tuition and Fees

 Students taking an online or hybrid class will pay the regular BC3 tuition and fees, plus an additional fee per credit hour.
 Please see TUITION & FEES for current tuition rates and associated fees.

 Additional Course Materials

 Additional costs for online and hybrid courses may be incurred separately from the College's standard tuition and fees, for items such as course-specific materials and supplies, web-based services, online access codes, software, at-home lab kits, etc. Notification of potential additional costs will be provided to students at the time of registration.
 Specific items required will be listed on the College's online BOOKSTORE and on the instructor's course outline.
 Costs may vary.